zedlopez/ifm/Examples/HaysCode.md

 For: Z-Machine

-The following burlesque was considered too much for the tender readers of Chapter 3, since it involved explicit use of listing and persuasion:
+The following burlesque was considered too much for the tender readers of the [Things] chapter, since it involved explicit use of listing and persuasion: